shwetanaren/shwetanaren/README.md

 ### Hi there 👋 I’m Shweta

-🔒 Currently a Full‑Stack Cybersecurity Trainee at Cyberella (NL) — specializing in DevSecOps, GRC, and Application Security
+🔒 Currently a Full‑Stack Cybersecurity Trainee at Cyberella (NL) — specializing in DevSecOps, and AppSec
 💼 Former Big‑4 consultant focused on Governance, Risk & Compliance (GRC) engagements and forensic investigations
 🐍 Hands‑on with Python for Data Science, automation, and data product management.
-⚛️ Building modern JAMstack web apps (React, Next.js), Webflow, Framer and deploying on AWS
-🤖 Passionate about stronger Governance in Digital Systems & Apps
+⚛️ Building modern JAMstack web apps (React, Next.js), Webflow, Framer and familar with AWS Cloud 🤖 Passionate about stronger Governance in Digital Systems & Apps
 ⚡ Published author: “[Of Neuroscience, Perspectives, and Design Thinking](http://bit.ly/dtandnp)” — featured on IDEO’s learning platform